-This site explains a little of the research I’m involved in, which is broadly defined as environmental social research.
+This site explains a little of the research I’m involved in, which is broadly defined as environmental social science.
 In other words, I study the people part of environmental issues.

-Research interests include:
+Current research interests include:

 - Social research on environmental impact and management issues

-- Behaviour change and pro-environmental behaviour
+- Behaviour change and pro-environmental behaviours

 - Quantitative and qualitative social research

-- Cornell Lab of Ornithology, Ithaca, USA (as of June 2017)
+- Cornell Lab of Ornithology, Cornell University, Ithaca, U.S.A.

-- Wilson Center, Washington D.C., USA
+- Woodrow Wilson International Center for Scholars, Washington D.C., USA

 - Southern Cross University, Australia